FirelyTeam/firely-docs/vonk/features/prevalidation.rst

 Validating incoming resources
 =============================

-You can have Vonk validate all resources that are sent in for create or update.
+You can have Firely Server validate all resources that are sent in for create or update.
 The setting to do that is like this:
 ::

   "Validation": {